matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

 This guide assumes that you are familiar with the basics of [Java programming](https://docs.oracle.com/en/java/) language.

 ##  Installation
-For connecting zkSync Java SDK, just add the following dependency to your build file.
+For connecting zkSync Java SDK, just add the following dependency:

 Maven `pom.xml`